 Suspension Seat Post – This along with a new seat was the best solution I found to my saddle soreness, as I think a lot of the sores come from bounding up and down on the saddle and moving around.
 If the seat is.
 It takes away the bumps in the road, this works well give it a try

-Chamois Cream – Now if you are a pro cyclist, they are often on the bike for 7 hours straight, they often do what I would call lube up, but I think most pros have their way.
+Chamois Cream – Now if you are a pro cyclist you could baby oil up or whatever they use, they are often on the bike for 7 hours straight, and they often do what I would call lube up, but I think most pros have their way.
 They use various creams to stop the friction and getting sores, but even if they get saddle sores what hope is there for us?

 Some other things to consider